Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Discussion

 \section{Discussion}

-We introduced two mathematical programming approaches that yield bounds on the stationary moments and distributions of biochemical reaction networks.
-These statistical quantities satisfy the stationary moment equations and the stationary CME, respectively, which are typically infinite sets of coupled equations.
-By considering a finite subset of these equations, the mathematical programming approaches considered here enable us to bound the set of solutions using semidefinite and linear programming.
-These bounds provide accurate estimates of moments and probabilities with quantifiable errors.
+We have introduced two mathematical programming approaches that yield bounds on: (i) the stationary moments, and (ii) the stationary distributions of biochemical reaction networks.
+These statistical quantities typically satisfy infinite sets of coupled equations: (i) the stationary moment equations and (ii) the stationary CME.
+Both our approaches consider a subset of these equations and employ: (i) semidefinite programming and (ii) linear programming to bound the set of solutions.
+The bounds we obtain provide converging estimates of moments and probabilities with quantifiable errors.